OpenInverterGateway/OpenInverterGateway/README.md

-# Growatt_ShineWiFi-S
+# Growatt_ShineWiFi
-Firmware replacement for Growatt ShineWiFi-S
+Firmware replacement for Growatt ShineWiFi-S (serial) and ShineWiFi-X (USB)

-This arduino sketch will replace the original firmware of the Growatt ShineWiFi-S stick.
+This arduino sketch will replace the original firmware of the Growatt ShineWiFi stick.
 The data received from the inverter will be transmitted by MQTT to a server of your choice.

 The manufacturer has been so kindly to bring out every necessary connection for reprograming. (s. /IMG/ShineWiFi-S/ShineWiFi-S_PCB_PinOut.png)